JesuisTong/joker_cli/README.md

 As [Block Joker](https://test2.blockjoker.org/home) said, no real use bot maybe.

-> Just for Joker testnet2.

 ## Caution

 This is for learning and praticing, use it may cause you be banned.

 ## Features

+- [✔] Support both v1 and v2.
-- [✔] Multi cores calculate enable.
+- [✔] Multi cores calculate hash enable.

 ## Usage